SpinalHDL/SpinalDoc/spinal/index.md

 - No cross clock domain checking
 - No verilog attribute specification possibilities.
 - Unreadable generated code
+- Assignment operator is only checked when you generate the code, the IDE can't check it for you.
+Bundle assignment operator is weakly typed.
 - They are now moving to FIRRTL (Chisel 3.0) which remove the possibility to analyse the netlist (latency, delay, connections) during the scala generation phase.

 For some major issues mentioned here, an issue/pull request was open on github, without effect.
 In addition, if we consider the age (4 years at the time of writing) of Chisel, this is a very serious issue and it's why SpinalHDL was created.